-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - YOU MUST GET PRIOR AUTHORIZATION FOR INPATIENT SERVICES.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.

+- Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare.

+- YOU MUST GET PRIOR AUTHORIZATION FOR INPATIENT SERVICES.
 Benefits are payable only when we determine the care is clinically appropriate to treat your condition.
 To be eligible to receive full benefits, you must follow the preauthorization process and get Plan approval of your treatment plan.
+Preauthorization is required for the following:

+- Inpatient admissions

+- Residential treatment center (RTC) admissions

+- Partial hospitalization programs (PHPs)

+- Intensive outpatient programs (IOPs)

+- Psychological testing

+- Neuropsychological testing

+- Psychiatric home care services

+- Outpatient detoxification

+- Transcranial Magnetic Stimulation (TMS)

+- Applied Behavior Analysis (ABA)

-Preauthorization is required for the following: - Any intensive outpatient (minimum of two (2) hours per day or six (6) hours per week can include group, individual, family or multi-family group psychotherapy, etc.) - Outpatient detoxification - Partial hospitalization - Any inpatient or residential care - Psychological or neuropsychological testing - Outpatient electroconvulsive therapy - Biofeedback and amytal interview - The Plan can assist you in locating participating providers in the Plan, unless your needs for covered services extend beyond the capability of the affiliated providers.
+- The Plan can assist you in locating participating providers in the Plan, unless your needs for covered services extend beyond the capability of the affiliated providers.
 Emergency care is covered (See Section 5(d).
 Emergency services/accidents).
-You can receive information regarding the appropriate way to access behavioral health care services that are covered under your specific plan by calling Member Services at 1-800/537-9384.
-A referral from your PCP is not necessary to access behavioral health care but your PCP may assist in coordinating your care. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
-OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.
+You can receive information regarding the appropriate way to access behavioral health care services that are covered under your specific plan by calling Member Services at 800-537-9384.
+A referral from your PCP is not necessary to access behavioral health care but your PCP may assist in coordinating your care.

+- We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required.

+- OPM will base its review of disputes about treatment plans on the treatment plan's clinical

+appropriateness.
+OPM will generally not order us to pay or provide one clinically appropriate

+treatment plan in favor of another.